andrew/ultimate-awesome/README.md

 - [ATPapers](https://github.com/ZhengZixiang/ATPapers) - Worth-reading papers and related resources on attention mechanism, Transformer and pretrained language model (PLM) such as BERT. 值得一读的注意力机制、Transformer和预训练语言模型论文与相关资源集合.
 - [Awesome-Personalized-LLM](https://github.com/HqWu-HITCS/Awesome-Personalized-LLM) - This repo aims to record resource of role-playing abilities in LLMs, including dataset, paper, application, etc. .
 - [awesome-mud](https://github.com/mudcoders/awesome-mud) - 🖥 A curated list of bookmarks, tools, tutorials, and other cool resources for text-based game developers.
-- [awesome-legal-data](https://github.com/openlegaldata/awesome-legal-data) - A collection of datasets and other resources for legal text processing.
 - [awesome-mcp](https://github.com/alexmili/awesome-mcp) - Awesome ModelContextProtocol resources - A curated list of MCP resources.
 - [Free-Certifications](https://github.com/ArslanYM/Free-Certifications) - This repository contains the list of all the development courses available with  free certifications.
 - [awesome_dart_frog](https://github.com/dart-frog-dev/awesome_dart_frog) - An awesome repo with Dart Frog articles, tutorials, plugins, and more!.